Understanding Your DNA Results

 Grandparent and Avuncular DNA Test Results

-Grandparent or aunt/uncle (Avuncular) tests will show that the genetic evidence supports the relationship tested for if the findings show a probability of 91% or greater.
+A Grandparent DNA test, or an aunt/uncle aka Avuncular DNA test, will show that the genetic evidence supports the relationship tested for if the findings show a probability of 91% or greater.
 If the report shows a relationship probability of 9% or less, the relationship is not supported by the DNA submitted.
 If the test result shows inconclusive, even after testing additional markers, please consider adding an additional person to the test for a stronger result.
 If the mother of the child did not test, her DNA should be considered to be added.
 If she is not available, please contact us for other recommendations, by completing a support ticket with your case number.

 Y-STR Male Lineage Results